tylerelias/OverseerServer/README.md

 - Currently, the Overseer stops at the final step *n*, but does not terminate all connections.
 Not a fatal bug, but an annoying one.
 - No Completed transactions overview.
 Simply save a completed transaction to a CompletedTransactions: *Hashmap<TransactionID, PersonTransaction>*
+- Add argument that enables debug output (more logs printed) and also argument that saves the log to a special log file

 Notice: There has no work done on security for this server since it will be communicating with clients within a closed local environment. **Do not run it on an open network**.